 Conclusions

-Surge arresters, while important for overvoltage protection, are not critical components integral to power system stability and restoration after an earthquake in the same way as for transformers, circuit breakers, etc. They can therefore justifiably have their seismic performance evaluated differently.
+Surge arresters, while important for overvoltage protection, are not critical components integral to power system stability and restoration after an earthquake as are transformers, circuit breakers, etc. Surge arresters can justifiably have their seismic performance evaluated differently.

-Instead of applying unnecessarily stringent generic seismic performance criteria, a more balanced approach would allow manufacturers and users to select and evaluate HV AIS surge arresters to meet reasonable seismic resilience without incurring technical and commercial disadvantages; to avoid e.g. rejecting the use of otherwise optimal standard designs, over-dimensioning non-standard types, unnecessarily performing expensive full-scale tests or time-consuming analyses, etc.
+Instead of applying unnecessarily stringent generic seismic performance criteria, a more balanced approach would allow manufacturers as well as users to select and evaluate HV AIS surge arresters to meet reasonable seismic resilience without incurring technical and commercial disadvantages; to avoid e.g. rejecting otherwise optimal standard designs, over-dimensioning non-standard types, unnecessarily performing expensive full-scale tests or time-consuming analyses, etc.

-This approach includes giving due and reasonable consideration to factors applicable to surge arresters specifically with respect to:
+This approach includes giving consideration to factors applicable to surge arresters, specifically with respect to:

 • Seismic impact assessment, to understand risk and resultant cost vs. performance trade-off;